Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: PH formulation of the Kirchhoff plate

 \subsection{PH tensorial formulation of the Kirchhoff plate}

-In section \ref{sec:PH_vec_Kir} the Stokes-Dirac structure of the Kirchhoff plate was found by using a vectorial notation for the curvatures and momenta.
-Indeed these variables are of tensorial nature and in the following the tensorial formulation takes the place of the vectorial one.
-First let us rewrite the momenta and curvatures as symmetric matrices (corresponding to the choice of a Cartesian frame for the representation of tensors)
+In section \ref{sec:PH_vec_Kir} the Stokes-Dirac structure of the Kirchhoff plate was found by using a vectorial notation for the curvatures and momenta. {In fact} these variables are of tensorial nature and in the following the tensorial formulation takes the place of the vectorial one.
+First let us rewrite the momenta and curvatures as symmetric matrices (corresponding to the choice of a Cartesian frame for the representation of tensors):

-where now, with a slight abuse of notation, $\kappa_{xy}$ will correspond to the mixed derivatives of the vertical displacement instead of its double, i.e. $\kappa_{xy} =\diffp{w}{x,y}$.
+where now, with a slight abuse of notation, $\kappa_{xy}$ {differs by $1/2$ from the definition given in equation \eqref{eq:CurVec}}, i.e. $\kappa_{xy} =\diffp{w}{x,y}$.
 All the other quantities stay the same with respect to what stated in section \ref{sec:VarKir}.
-The Hamiltonian energy is written as
+The Hamiltonian energy is written as:

 where the tensor contraction in Cartesian coordinates is expressed as